Tesla phantom braking explained: HW3 vs HW4 triggers, settings to change, NHTSA status (2026)

 To NHTSA (for US-VINs, and for the benefit of statistics):

-- Go to https://www.nhtsa.gov/file-a-complaint
+- Go to https://www.nhtsa.gov/report-a-safety-problem

 - Enter VIN, incident date, description ("Unexpected Brake Activation on Autopilot/Cruise Control, no obstacle present"), speed, weather.